 His then is the woman to whom that divine oracle was straining.
 It intimated this, that when she was born : she would be especially designated.
-Unencumbered by any small oracle : let us put forth one of d45 the miracles.
-At one time a rod was received by blessed Moses from each of the tribes of Israel: inscribed with the name of each (<as> ordered by God) and was set in his tabernacle.
-Among which the one which was of Aaron: was found the next day to have budded, put forth leaves, flowered : and also to have brought fourth almonds.
+Unencumbered by any small oracle : let us put forth one of the miracles.
+At one time a rod was received by blessed Moses from each of the tribes of Israel: inscribed with the name of each (as ordered by God) and was set in his tabernacle.
+Among which the one which was of Aaron: was found the next day to have budded, put forth leaves, flowered: and also to have brought fourth almonds.
+But thou, O Lord, have mercy upon us.